Water Works Department

 Beginning in 1984, Water Works Superintendent Rod Pool began managing the department.
 His vision and management skills insure that for many years to come, city water needs will be met.

-Water works plant employees include: Superintendent, Rod Pool, Wade Cohagan, Brad Haygood, and Jeff Watts.
+Water works plant employees include: Superintendent, Wade Cohagan, Brad Haygood, and Jeff Watts.

 Located in the Monticello Municipal Building, the water works business office staff includes Brenda Elizalde and Jill Barnes.